imemilyhuang/fbla-lively-website/README.md

 Find the packages/tools we used to develop this app in the package-lock.json or look here for the main ones: https://fbla-lively-website.vercel.app/acknowledgments

+Our official company website can be found here: https://bubblystudios.com/lively

 Try viewing our website in multiple screen sizes!

 Awarded 1st Place at the Missouri District 9 Leadership Conference and advanced to state finals.